-If you repeatedly upload an assignment to the incorrect D2L dropbox, the assignment grade will be reduced by - 25 (for example, it will drop you from a 100 to a 75).
-Thus, always double check that it was placed in the dropbox for the correct topic (pay close attention to the assignment week # specified in your schedule).
-If you discover that you accidentally uploaded it to the incorrect dropbox before the deadline, you may simply upload it to the correct one.
-If you discover it after the deadline, you must upload it to the correct dropbox and send your assistant instructor an email telling them where you accidentally uploaded it the first time.
+If you repeatedly upload an assignment to the incorrect D2L Dropbox, the assignment grade will be reduced by - 25 (for example, it will drop you from a 100 to a 75).
+Thus, always double-check that it was placed in the Dropbox for the correct topic (pay close attention to the assignment week # specified in your schedule).
+If you discover that you accidentally uploaded it to the incorrect Dropbox before the deadline, you may simply upload it to the correct one.
+If you discover it after the deadline, you must upload it to the correct Dropbox and email your assistant instructor telling them where you accidentally uploaded it the first time.